-Some studies also point out that there are more people with a low education level or income living in the areas subject to the highest aviation noise exposure than in the quieter residential areas.
-Scientists describe this kind of overlap of various influencing factors as "confounding" (I Glossary).
-Poorer reading performance in children exposed to high levels of aviation noise can therefore only be reliably attributed to the aviation noise if the socioeconomic status of the families is carefully considered in the statistical evaluation.
+Some studies also point out that there are more people with a low education level or income living in the areas subject to the highest aircraft noise exposure than in the quieter residential areas.
+Scientists describe this kind of overlap of various influencing factors as "confounding" (glossary).
+Poorer reading performance in children exposed to high levels of aircraft noise can therefore only be reliably attributed to the aircraft noise if the socioeconomic status of the families is carefully considered in the statistical analyses.
 The NORAH Study used a parent questionnaire to gather all of the necessary information on the family situation of the children.

-Alongside these "non-noise-related influencing factors", there are other types of noise that have nothing to do with aviation.
+Alongside these "non-noise-related influencing factors", there are other types of noise that have nothing to do with aircraft.
 This is why NORAH also looked at road and rail noise at the home of the child and at the school.
-And as a very reverberant classroom can increase the noise levels during lessons, this factor was also taken into account.
-Such factors can also be confounded with the effect of aviation noise on children and thus falsify the results of the investigation.
+As a very reverberant classroom can increase the sound levels during lessons, this factor was also taken into account.
+Such factors can confound the effect of aircraft noise on children and thus falsify the results of the investigation.

 The biggest challenge in the child module of the NORAH Study consists in identifying as precisely as possible the various influences on the learning performance of the children.
-This is the only way that the scientists can filter out which effects are caused by the aviation noise alone.
+This is the only way that the scientists can filter out which effects are caused by the aircraft noise alone.

-"More influencing factors were taken into consideration within the framework of NORAH than in any other study about the impact of aviation noise on children worldwide."
+"More influencing factors were taken into consideration within the framework of NORAH than in any other study about the impact of aircraft noise on children worldwide."